lbugnion/sample-azure-cognitive1/Doc/thumbnail.md

 5. Sign into the service.
 You can you a Microsoft Account (MSA), LinkedIn, Facebook or Github.

-6. After you are authenticated, copy the following values:
+6. After you are authenticated, copy the Key 1.

-- Endpoint
-- Key 1

 You won't need the second API key here.

+7. Also copy the Endpoint URL.

+> Note: In your code, you must add the ```generateThumbnail``` API name to [YOUR ENDPOINT URL].
+For example a valid endpoint URL could be ```https://westcentralus.api.cognitive.microsoft.com/vision/v1.0/generateThumbnail```

 ![Computer Vision API settings](./Img/2017-12-01_20-20-46.png)